lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/vmd/vmd-tutorial.rst

 .. container:: justify

     Choose *DynamicBonds*
-    and increase the *bond resolution* to 42.
+    and increase the *bond resolution* to 52.
     With *DynamicBonds*, the ends of the bonds are rough.
     To smooth out the representation, create the fourth and last representation (*VDW* with
     *Sphere Scale* 0.2)
     for *types* 3 4 5*.

-.. container:: justify

-    This is what I see:

 .. figure:: ../figures/vmd/vmd-tutorial/step2-dark.png
     :alt: VMD tutorial for LAMMPS